shariq1989/cookbook/content/recipe/kimchi_jigae.md

 #### Is this kimchi jjigae vegetarian?
 Is this kimchi jjigae Vegan?

-To make this particular recipe vegetarian and vegan-friendly, you will need to omit the fish sauce and be sure to use the [Vegetable Better than Bouillion](https://amzn.to/3f8LK6e).
+To make this particular recipe vegetarian and vegan-friendly, you will need to omit the fish sauce and the egg.
+Also, be sure to use the [Vegetable Better than Bouillion](https://amzn.to/3f8LK6e).

 #### Is kimchi jjigae keto?
 Is kimchi jjigae low-carb?